probertson/daily-by-year-elevation-graph/README.md

 ## Credits/Acknowledgements

 As mentioned above, the first implementation of this code was written as part of my employment with with HireVue, Inc. ([@hirevue](https://github.com/hirevue)).
-Thanks to them for giving me permission to release this work as open source.
+Credit to [@tomstroman](https://github.com/tomstroman) for the idea.
+Thanks to HireVue for giving me permission to release this work as open source.
 It's a great place to work -- check us out!